ikhwansahalan/22076332_AA1/README.md

   - Type: Binomial
   - Description: Indicates whether the customer has stopped purchasing (1 for churned, 0 for active).

 The selected dataset consists of 11 variables as shown in the list above.
 There were some modifications made to the existing dataset to implement the tools and functions for feature engineering and data cleaning for this study case.
-To complete the dataset for the analysis, 2 variables which are "Favourite Category" and "Churn" (Target Variable) were extendedly appended to the dataset using random sampling inside an Excel Spreadsheet as shown in the figure below:
+To complete the dataset for the analysis, 2 variables which are "Favourite Category" and "Churn" (Target Variable) were then appended to the dataset using random sampling inside an Excel Spreadsheet as shown in the figure below:

 ![Screenshot 2024-01-08 191747](https://github.com/ikhwansahalan/22076332_AA1/assets/143061425/d115ea9e-30e5-4c21-b91b-cedd9d34f4f0)